 Fortunately, we can clear things up and show exactly what a dairy-free diet provides for the teeth.

-Milk is in fact a great source of calcium and vitamin D for our pearly whites (and bones too, of course), keeping them strong and able to fight against many oral health-related problems such as tooth decay.
+Milk is, in fact, a great source of calcium and vitamin D for our pearly whites (and bones too, of course), keeping them strong and able to fight against many oral health-related problems such as tooth decay.
 In particular, calcium strengthens the protective enamel layer of our teeth to keep them safe from cavities, scratches, tooth sensitivity, and other issues.

 However, in order for one to properly absorb calcium, a sufficient supply of vitamin D is a must.
-That’s why vitamin D plays an important role for our teeth and bones.
+That’s why vitamin D plays an important role in our teeth and bones.
 Just calcium alone is not enough.

 Luckily, like milk, many other foods and beverages that contain calcium also contain vitamin D. Fortunately for those who are lactose intolerant, not all of these sources of calcium and vitamin D come from dairy products.

-Which foods contain calcium, other than dairy products?
+Which foods contain calcium other than dairy products?